Our Customized Printed Circuit Board Software: A Case Study

 From the specification and microcontroller selection, the Mars International engineering team developed schematics for the printed circuit board for medical care design.
 The software code was designed and optimized to meet the required functionality.
 The layout of the board was completed according to the physical constraints outlined in the product specification for compatibility with the existing product enclosure.
 Mars engineers developed a test methodology, specification and procedure for manufacturing.
 The bill of materials (BOM) was created and the product files were released to manufacturing for an initial prototype build.
 Initial prototypes were manufactured, assembled, tested, and delivered to Aircast for their evaluation and final product assembly.
 The prototypes were fully functional and delivered on production-quality PC boards.

 Aircast was able to quickly and cost effectively bring the programmable feature to market for their very successful Autochill® product line by choosing to partner with Mars International for their expertise in hardware and software design.
 The programmable Aircast Autochill® System PCB has been in production for more than six years.

-If you are interested in learning more about the customized electronic circuit boards available from Mars International, and want to know more about ordering a printed circuit board give us a call.
+If you are interested in learning more about the customized electronic circuits and customized electronic boards available from Mars International, and want to know more about ordering a printed circuit board give us a call.
 We can help you solve even the most challenging engineering and manufacturing problems.